EXCLUSIVE-Zambia to drop treason charges against opposition leader –sources

 Hichilema's trial had been due to begin on Monday but two sources said the prosecution would apply to the court to discontinue the case.

-The case has stoked political tensions in Zambia, seen as one of Africa's more stable and functional democracies, following a bruising election last year.
+The case has stoked political tensions in the continent's No. 2 copper producer, seen as one of Africa's more stable and functional democracies, following a bruising election last year.

 Commonwealth Secretary-General Patricia Scotland visited Zambia last week and told reporters she had met Lungu and Hichilema separately and that the two leaders had agreed to a process of dialogue facilitated by her office.